Backpacking Africa: Overland Travel from South Africa to Tanzania

 Take a bus from Livingstone to Lusaka, the urban hub of Zambia.
 Rest your weary backpacking soul with a beer by Lusaka Backpacker’s pool or explore the city centre by foot.
 Though I didn’t personally visit the Lusaka National Park, I have read they only have one rhino and it is in a caged enclosure.
 I would highly recommend instead seeing the protected white rhinos at Mosi-oa-Tunya National Park, where they are free to roam the entire park.

-When you are ready to move onwards, take a bus from Lusaka to Lilongwe (I have a transport guide on how to get to Lilongwe from Zambia with all the details).
+When you are ready to move onwards, take a bus from Lusaka to Lilongwe.
+If you aren’t sure how to do this, refer to my border guide on how to get to Lilongwe from Zambia.

 Malawi (Week 5)

-Malawi is a relaxed and peaceful haven — the kind of place you will want to stay longer than planned.
+Malawi is a relaxed and peaceful haven…the kind of place you will want to stay longer than planned.
 Recover from your bus journey at at Mabuya lodge and camp.
 From here, spend a couple days relaxing by the lake in Cape Maclear or Senga Bay.
+I stayed at Kumbali Lake Retreat in Senga Bay (pictured below) and it was simply amazing!

-Take a mini bus or matatu North to ride horses at Kande Beach or get your drink on in Nkhata Bay, before heading to the border.
+Take a matatu North to ride horses at Kande Beach or get your drink on in Nkhata Bay (pictured below) before heading to the Tanzanian border.

 Tanzania (Week 6)

-Of my entire trip backpacking Africa, I would say Tanzanian overland travel is the most difficult.
-The language barrier is thick (this pocket dictionary was a life saver) and you can expect long, hot, uncomfortable bus rides.
+Of my this entire trip backpacking Africa, I would say Tanzanian overland travel is the most difficult.
+The language barrier is thick (this English/Swahili pocket dictionary is a life saver) and you can expect long, hot, uncomfortable bus rides with poor road conditions.

 Take a bus from the Malawi border to the nearest town called Mbeya — if you stay a day in Mbeya to rest, definitely get coffee and fresh smoothies from the Ridge Café.
 From Mbeya, hop on a bus to Tabora (avoid Sasebossa Trans if possible…filthy bus and they scammed me).